-Prerequisite: Permission of the Chair of the Department and the Dean of the School.
+Prerequisite: Permission of the Chair of the Department of Christian Missions and the Dean of the Pruet School of Christian Studies.
 On Demand.

 Department of Christian Theology (THEO) Professor M. Pate, Chair

 The Department of Christian Theology seeks to introduce students to the systematic study of the Christian faith and to help them create a theological foundation for their expressions of this faith.
 The focus is on inspiring and equipping students to reflect theologically on their own lifestyles, their ministries as professionals or laypeople, their encounters with people of other faiths or ideologies, and their personal expressions of worship.